700 Children's® – A Blog by Pediatric Experts

 • Has the motor skills to sit on the toilet and remove appropriate articles of clothing.

-Children are masters at detecting when their parents are worried.
+Children can easily detect when their parents are worried.
 Feeling overwhelmed or pressured about toilet training may make it harder for children to transition out of diapers.
 On the other hand, being confident and encouraging can lower stress and promote positive toileting skills.
-Here are some tips to ease the process and equip you with skills of how to respond to training setbacks.
+Here are some tips to ease the process.

-1. Point out the positives.
-Rather than focusing on what is done incorrectly, notice and praise your child for each toilet step that they have mastered.
+1. Highlight the positives.
+Rather than focusing on what is done incorrectly, praise your child for each toilet step that they have mastered.
 This can include simply sitting on a toilet or having a bowel movement in a diaper while seated on the toilet.
 Children love their parents’ attention, so the more positive the response, the higher the motivation.

 2. Give them choices.
-This does not mean that children get free reign to run the potty show.
-However, finding small ways to include them gives them a sense of empowerment.
+Finding small ways to include them in the training process gives them a sense of empowerment.
 For example:

 • If you are developing a reward system, give them a choice between two small rewards.